willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 ***$\lambda$ sensitivity to climate and competition***

-We found that the sensitivity of $\lambda$ was higher for temperature, followed by conspecific competition, across the species.
+We found across all species that the sensitivity of $\lambda$ was higher for temperature, followed by conspecific competition.
 Studies examining the relative impacts of climate and competition on tree performance yield diverse outcomes.
 For instance, while some suggest that competition has a higher effect on growth than climate [@GomezAparicio2011;@LeSquin2021], others find the opposite [@CopenhaverParry2016].
 Furthermore, the relative effect between climate and competition can change between demographic components, where growth is more sensitive to competition while fecundity to climate [@Clark2011].
 This disparity may arise from a tendency to evaluate sensitivity to specific demographic rates rather than considering their integrated effects.
 This is particularly critical since the population growth rate does not respond equally to all covariates.
-We performed additional sensitivity analyses, which revealed that most species are primarily sensitive to recruitment, followed by survival, with a relatively lower impact from growth (see Supplementary Material 3).
+We performed additional sensitivity analyses, which revealed that $\lambda$ of most species are primarily sensitive to recruitment, followed by survival, with a relatively lower impact from growth (see Supplementary Material 3).

 Assessing climate sensitivity across the species range distribution revealed divergent responses.
-As species' performance changes nonlinearly with climate, lower sensitivity values to a climate covariate indicate that the species operates under optimal climate conditions, whereas higher sensitivity values suggest the species is deviating from its optimal climate condition.
+As species' performance responds nonlinearly to climate, lower sensitivity values to a climate covariate indicate that the species operates under optimal climate conditions, whereas higher sensitivity values suggest the species is deviating from its optimal climate condition.
 Overall, climate sensitivity (primarily driven by MAT) was higher at both the cold and hot range extremes.
 This implies that species coming from colder temperatures exhibit optimal performance towards their warmer range, and vice versa for species from hotter conditions.
 Interestingly, the demographic components driving higher sensitivity to climate at the cold and hot extremes differ.